[10 Steps] Smoking A Turkey in A Gas Smoker

 Wood Chips/ Gas

-Make sure you have enough gas to run your smoker for the entire cook.
-We always have a backup gas bottle just in case.
+Ensure you have enough wood chips or gas to run your smoker for the entire cook.
+We always have a backup gas bottle, just in case.

 We like using cherry wood, apple wood, and hickory when smoking our turkey.
 These all produce a lighter flavor that won’t overpower your smoked turkey.